nemonemonee/walking_bot/README.md

 ## 1.2 Gif Picture

-## 1.3 Code Resipotory
+## 1.3 Code Respitory
 The code is writeen in linux/macOS environment.
+The respitory  is https://github.com/nemonemonee/walking_bot.

 The code to run simulation is :
   >python3 search.py

 The code to draw the curves is :
   >python3 curve.py

 The code to display the best robot is :
   >python3 load.py

 # 2. Project Design
 ## 2.1 Body Design